For students entering in August

 Payment is due at the time of check in in the form of Visa, MasterCard, or personal check.

-Students who have been offered a space in the Chancellor’s Honors Program (CHP) and have accepted their place in the program via their VIP account are encouraged to register for orientation sessions 31 (June 2–3), 32 (June 6–7), or 33 (June 9–10).
+Students who have been offered a space in the Chancellor’s Honors Program, Haslam Scholars Program, Honors Leadership Program, or the 1794 Scholars and have accepted their place in the program in Academic Works are encouraged to register for orientation sessions 31 (May 31-1), 32 (June 5-6), or 33 (June 8-9).

-Office of Orientation and Transition staff is unable to register an honors student for an honors session prior to the student accepting their place in the program.
+Office of New Student and Family Programs staff is unable to register an honors student for an honors session prior to the student accepting their place in the program.

-If you have accepted your place in the CHP and are unable to register for sessions 30, 31, or 32 after allowing time for processing, please call the Office of Orientation and Transition at 865-974-2435 to confirm that you have been listed as an Honors student in our registration system.
+If you have accepted your place in an Honors and Scholars program and are unable to register for sessions 31, 32, or 33 after allowing time for processing, please call the Office of New Student and Family Programs at 865-974-2435 to confirm that you have been listed as an Honors student in our registration system.

 Spaces in orientation sessions are available on a first-come, first-served basis, so all students are encouraged to register for orientation as early as possible.

-For more information about the Chancellor’s Honors Program, click here.
+For more information about Honors and Scholars Programs, click here.

 This program is a unique opportunity for freshmen to learn about opportunities for involvement and life outside the classroom while meeting other new students and developing their leadership skills.
 Ignite participants learn about getting inVOLved and making a difference at the University of Tennessee.

-All students participating in the Volunteer Bridge Program are required to attend orientation on June 29–30, 2016 or July 5–6, 2016.
-After confirming your acceptance of the program, you will receive more information about the program.
-To register for to attend the Volunteer Bridge Program orientation, click on the “Register for Orientation” link below.
+All students participating in the Volunteer Bridge Program are required to attend orientation in July 2017.
+After confirming your acceptance, you will receive more information about the Volunteer Bridge Program and orientation.
+To register for the Volunteer Bridge Program orientation, click on the “Register for Orientation” link below.

 For more information on the Volunteer Bridge Program, click here.